|

 Cedarville Township Volunteer Fire Department operates out of one fire

 station located at the intersection of US Route 42 and East Street in the Village of Cedarville.
-CTVFD is equipped with Nine Fire and EMS vehicles
+CTVFD is equipped with eight Fire and EMS vehicles

-consisting of a Chief's vehicle, an Assistant Chief's vehicle, an Engine, Ladder, Tanker,
+consisting of a Chief's vehicle, an Engine, Ladder, Tanker,

 If you would like to know more about our vehicles, click here to read more.